awslabs/flowgger/README.md

 Flowgger supports common input types: stdin, UDP, TCP, TLS and Redis, as well as multiple input formats: JSON (GELF), LTSV, Cap'n Proto and RFC5424.
-Normalized messages can be sent to Kafka, Graylog, other Flowgger servers or other log collectors for further processing.
+Normalized messages can be sent to Kafka, Graylog, to downstream Flowgger servers, or to other log collectors for further processing.

 # [Jump to the Flowgger documentation](https://github.com/jedisct1/flowgger/wiki)